andyatkinson/blog/_posts/2010-08-05-node-frameworks-geddy-and-express.md

 #### Geddy

 Geddy will be familiar to users of Ruby on Rails.
 Code is organized into model, view, and controller folders, it has a router that maps URLs to controller actions, and built-in generators to create new applications, models or controllers within an application.
-Geddy also includes ActiveRecord-style model validations.
+Geddy also includes Active Record-style model validations.

 I tried out the [2-minute geddy app](http://wiki.github.com/mde/geddy/the-two-minute-geddy-app) (accessible through the wiki), which demonstrates CRUD operations on a resource.
 Overall it worked well.
 Geddy told me on startup that my Node version was too old, so I built a newer version of Node from source which worked fine.
 I used SQLite as the data store.